tybottorff/bottorffdocs/notes/notes_for_self.md

 split term/eff Tex gene set into 2 and recolor VPs with 3 colors then. and stats for custom gene set stuff (would be nice to include FC in stats as kegg does...) might be nice to look at publically available ATACseq for context for magnitude of MT SNV counts (i.e. effect of infection, age), TEAseq could help answer this
-Erin's paper check for RUNX, RUNX3 was up in CD57 vs. PD-1 for Erin, look at her Homer results carefully fix/try heatmap of gene sets, not sure if peak scores are right...
-(PD1 always low...)
+Erin's paper check for RUNX, RUNX3 was up in CD57 vs. PD-1 for Erin, look at her Homer results carefully
 homer: investigate donor bias (i.e. count instances of a TF motif in peaks by donor, do for couple top hits) Erin's data: copy how she looked for TF motifs within DEGs, like Erin's figure 4C, to try TF motifs within VARs?? mean coverage plots: some already done but do all: CCR7, CD28, CD27, IL10, CXCR3, SELL, TCF7 high in CD127 cluster, TOX IRF4 IKZF2 IL2RB HAVCR2 RUNX3 BATF IL12RB1 PRDM1 CX3CR1 GZMB TBX21 IFNAR1 IFNG lower in CD127 cluster (heatmap of peak scores wasn't informative). make sure way I normalized bigwigs is ok, not really sure what y-axis means... (score sums not proportional to read counts...), why does coverage end at different positions sometimes in different cell sorts?